G-Core/product-documentation/documentation/waap/waf-policies/cms-protection.md

 In some cases, administrative sections of a CMS-based website may be blocked.
 For example, for WordPress, the WAF may label a change made to the `/wp-admin` section of a CMS-based site as malicious behavior like Cross-Site Scripting or SQL injection.

-❗️ As a result, the WAF will block admins from making any page edits.
-You can prevent this issue in two ways: enable the needed rules in the CMS protection policy or allowlist your static IP address.
+As a result, the WAF will block admins from making any page edits.
+You can prevent this issue in two ways: [enable the needed rules](https://gcore.com/docs/waap/waf-policies/cms-protection#configure-policy-rules) in the CMS protection policy or [allowlist your static IP address](https://gcore.com/docs/waap/waf-policies/cms-protection#allowlist-a-static-ip-address).

 ## Configure policy rules